davedoesdev/qlobber-fsq/README.md

     - You can supply an array of filter functions - each will be called in turn with the `filtered_handlers` from the previous one.

     - An array containing the filter functions is also available as the `filters` property of the `QlobberFSQ` object and can be modified at any time.

+  - `{Function (bucket)} get_disruptor` You can speed up message processing on a single multi-core server by using [shared memory LMAX Disruptors](https://github.com/davedoesdev/shared-memory-disruptor).
+Message metadata and (if it fits) payload will be send through the Disruptor. `get_disruptor` will be called for each bucket number and should return the Disruptor to use for that bucket or `null`.
+The same bucket can be used for more than one bucket if you wish.

+  - `{Integer} refresh_ttl` If you use a shared memory LMAX Disruptor for a bucket (see `get_disruptor` above), notification of new messages in the bucket is received through the Disruptor.
+However, checking for expired messages still needs to read the filesystem. `refresh_ttl` is the time (in milliseconds) between checking for expired messages when a Disruptor is in use.
+Defaults to 10 seconds.

+  - `{Integer} disruptor_spin_interval` If a Disruptor is shared across multiple buckets or multiple `QlobberFSQ` instances, contention can occur when publishing a message.
+In this case [`publish`](#qlobberfsqprototypepublishtopic-payload-options-cb) will try again until it succeeds. `disruptor_spin_interval` is the time (in milliseconds) to wait before retrying.
+Defaults to 0.

 <sub>Go: [TOC](#tableofcontents)</sub>